Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-3-finding-and-reversing-matrices.md

 Here we can see the output screen coordinates matches closely to what we expected.

->We'll cover how to get the entity's 3D coordinates and how World-to-Screen works in detail later, for now, this confirms the matrix is correct.
+We'll cover how to get the entity's 3D coordinates and how World-to-Screen works in detail later, for now, this confirms the matrix is correct.

+> Quick Note: The top left is (0,0) for Direct-X in the context of Screen Space Coordinates but for Normalized Device Coordinates (NDC) the center of the screen is (0,0) and the top left would be (-1,1).

 ## **Other ways to get the VP matrix**

 You don’t have to rely on pure luck to find the VP matrix.
-Instead of just stumbling across it, you can track it down by first finding the camera world matrix, view matrix, and projection matrix, then checking which functions access these matrices.
+Instead of just stumbling across it, you can track it down by first finding the camera world matrix, view matrix, or projection matrix, then checking which functions access these matrices.

 When digging through those functions in IDA, look for clues like: